Lazy-Solutions/AdvancedSceneManager/guides/Scene manager window.md

 The header contains the following, in order, left to right:
 * Play button, enters play mode and runs startup process, as if we're running in a build.
 * Overview button, opens a popup presenting all scenes in project.
-* Settings button, displays settings popup.
+* Settings button, displays the [settings popup](#settings-popup).
-* Menu button, displays a menu with some useful tools.
+* Menu button, displays the [menu popup](#menu) with some useful tools.

 ### Collections and scenes

 ![](../image/scene-manager-window-collections.png)

-The collections and scene list contain... collections and scenes!.
+The collections and scene list contain... collections and scenes!

 #### Collection header
-The elements in the collection header are as follows, in order, left to right:
+The elements in the [collection](Scene%20collections.md) header are as follows, in order, left to right:
 * Reorder collections.
 * Enter play mode and open collection when startup process done *(startup process when using this button can be turned off in settings)*.
 * Open collection.